The Purdue Settlement is a great deal—for the Sacklers

 State attorneys general have more than money on the line: they they want to be able to show their constituents that they won big in the fight on opioids.
 So far, support for the settlement largely falls on partisan lines.
 With a handful of exceptions, Republican AGs support the settlement, and Democratic AGs do not.
 There could be a number of reasons behind the split.
 The AP recently noted Purdue’s historic support of Republican Attorneys General Association: $680,000 to the group between 2014 and 2018, compared to $210,000 to the group’s democratic counterpart.

-But in addition, many of the states rejecting the settlement have sued the Sackler family separately from Purdue, and so have more to lose in the event that a settlement deal halts suits against the family.
-And many of the states agreeing to the settlement are represented by private firms—including some of the same firms that represented them during the Big Tobacco settlement.
+In addition, many of the states rejecting the settlement have sued the Sackler family separately from Purdue, and so have more to lose in the event that a settlement deal halts suits against the family.
+Meanwhile, many of the states and localities agreeing to the settlement are represented by private firms—including some of the same firms that represented them during the Big Tobacco settlement.
 They are, in a way, following the Big Tobacco paradigm: File a suit, gather as much money as possible in a settlement, and move on.
 “Our goal has always been to bring desperately needed resources into local communities that, for years, have been forced to shoulder the devastating consequences and financial burden,” said Paul Hanly, the lawyer representing the federal lawsuit plaintiffs.

 AG Healey sees it differently: “The settlement would be funded almost entirely by future sales of dangerous and addictive opioids.
 I find that deeply offensive, and it certainly doesn’t qualify as accountability in my book.”